virajbhutada/UK-Road-Traffic-Analytics-Excel-SQL-PowerBI-Tableau/README.md

-# UK Road Traffic Analysis
+# UK Road Traffic Analysis (2019-2022)

 ---

-## Overview
+## Project Overview

-This project encompasses a comprehensive analysis of road traffic accident data in the United Kingdom for the years 2021 and 2022.
+This project encompasses a comprehensive analysis of road traffic accident data in the United Kingdom for the years 2019 and 2022.
 Through the integration of Excel, SQL queries, Power BI visualizations, and Tableau dashboards, the aim is to provide actionable insights to enhance road safety and mitigate accidents.

 ---

-### **This project utilizes open-source Road Accident Data from the United Kingdom spanning the years 2011 to 2022.**
+### **This project utilizes open-source Road Accident Data from the United Kingdom spanning the years 2019 to 2022.**

 <p align="center">